-So make sure you have both.
+So, make sure you have both.
 Oftentimes, they’ll ask for your bank statement and request 10 receipts from your list of expenses.

-We will need to see receipts for anything that will be considered an asset of the company: equipment, vehicles, computers, etc. We’ll also need to see any transactions that are unusual, significant, or paid by cash or personally.
+We’ll need to see receipts for anything that will be considered an asset of the company: equipment, vehicles, computers, etc. We’ll also need to see any transactions that are unusual, significant, or paid by cash or personally.

 Your bank and credit card statements are the records of your business activities.
 You’ll want them on hand if you ever hear from the CRA.
 Here’s how to make sure you have the records you need:

 - Save PDF statements for all bank accounts and credit cards.
 Hubdoc can do this for you automatically (we’ll discuss more about this below).

 - Regularly save your e-Transfer history.
 (Usually, you can only search back six months, so make sure you do this often.)

 - If you’re claiming a home office, you’ll need a record of a few things from your personal accounts: mortgage statements, and your bills/record of payment for your electric, gas, water and internet.

 (This includes home office expenses, vehicle expenses, owner draws and unusual purchases.)